justeattakeaway/JustEat.StatsD/README.md

 #### Publishing statistics

 `IStatsDPublisher` is the interface that you will use to send stats.
+There is also a `IStatsDPublisherWithTags` interface that can be used to send stats with tags.

 The concrete class that implements `IStatsDPublisher` is `StatsDPublisher`.
 The `StatsDPublisher` constructor takes an instance of `StatsDConfiguration`.

 For the configuration's values, you will always need the StatsD server host name or IP address.
 Optionally, you can also change the port from the default (`8125`).
 You can also prepend a prefix to all stats.
 These values often come from configuration as the host name and/or prefix may vary between test and production environments.